Congress is about to act on drug price reform. Here's what you need to know

 Insulin is often the poster-child drug when it comes to out-of-control prices and life-or-death stakes.
 U.S. insulin prices are four times higher after rebates, on average, compared with other countries, and about 1 in 4 diabetes patients has reported taking less insulin than prescribed because they can't afford it.
 At this point, it's unclear if any of the proposed reforms on the price of insulin – or at least patients' out-of-pocket costs – will make it into the final bill.

-A provision to cap copays at $35 a month for people with insurance who take insulin has bipartisan support, but may not be included in the final bill.
+There are ongoing efforts to cap copays at $35 a month for people with insurance who take insulin, which has bipartisan support, but this may not be included in the bill.

 What else is in the bill on health?